microsoft/vscode-wiki/How-to-Contribute.md

 To test the changes, you launch a development version of VS Code on the workspace `vscode`, which you are currently editing.

+To test changes with a remote, use the "TestResolver" in your Code - OSS window which creates a fake remote window.
+Search Command Palette for `TestResolver`.
+More information is at https://github.com/microsoft/vscode/issues/162874#issuecomment-1271774905.

 ### Desktop

 Running on Electron with extensions run in NodeJS: